UPPMAX/programming_formalisms_intro/doc/index.rst

             - NBIS *best practices*: https://github.com/NBISweden/development-guidelines

-   - The modules will cover theory with bridging practical examples and applications to enhance the theoretical understanding of the principles.
+   - The course modules will cover theory with bridging practical examples and applications to enhance the theoretical understanding of the principles.